Steenrod closed parameter ideals in the mod-$2$ cohomology of $A_4$ and $SO(3)$: Introduction

+The nontwisted ideals can be constructed from ideals with parameters of smaller degrees as explained in \cref{sec:obsNonTwisted}.

-First, there is the fibered case, where $I$ has a system of parameters, such that one of the parameters generates a Steenrod closed ideal.
-By \cref{thm:oliver}, that parameter is $v^k$ for some $k$.
-We prove in \cref{thm:classification_fibered} that every fibered ideal is of the form $\langle v^k,u^l\rangle$, where $k$ is not larger than the highest power of $2$ dividing $l$.
+Next, there is the fibered case, where $I$ has a system of parameters, such that one of the parameters generates a Steenrod closed ideal.
+The classification of the fibered ideals is in \cref{thm:classification_fibered} extending work of Meyer and Smith \cite{meyersmith2003}.